 Foundation Programme Review

-The Foundation Programme Review makes recommendations about improving that transition period and highlights the importance of making the NHS an appropriate environment for individuals to learn and work – echoing a key theme in the Interim NHS People Plan.
+The HEE Foundation Programme Review makes recommendations about improving the transition period into foundation training and highlights the importance of making the NHS an appropriate environment for individuals to learn and work – echoing a key theme in the Interim NHS People Plan.

 FP Annual Reports

 The Annual Report summarises the data collected from Foundation Schools regarding recruitment to the Foundation Programme across the UK.
 The data considers the structures and outcomes of the Foundation Programme and provides data about current trends and issues within the Foundation Programme.
 The Annual Report has been referenced and used to inform UK national policy development and inform workforce planning.

 The UK national F2 Career Destinations Report uses data collated from a UK-wide survey of outgoing F2 doctors.
 Foundation schools gather the data between May and September each year and this report helps to understand the career aspirations and career destinations if known.
 All foundation doctors who are due to complete their foundation training in August are expected to participate in the survey.